ViCCo-Group/thingsvision/README.md

 <!-- Basic usage -->
 ### :mag: Basic usage
+## Basic usage

+## Command Line Interface (CLI)

-`thingsvision` was designed to make extracting features as easy as possible.
-If you have a folder of images `./data` and simply want to extract their features, its easiest use our available command-line interface.
-The interface includes two options `thingsvision show-model` and `thingsvision extract-features`.
-Example calls might be:
+`thingsvision` was designed to simplify feature extraction.
+If you have some folder of images (e.g., `./images`) and want to extract features for each of these images without opening a Jupyter Notebook instance or writing a Python script, it's probably easiest to use our CLI.
+The interface includes two options,

+- `thingsvision show-model`
+- `thingsvision extract-features`

+Example calls might look as follows:

 ```bash
 thingsvision show-model --model-name "alexnet" --source "torchvision"
 thingsvision extract_features --image-root "./data" --model-name "alexnet" --module-name "features.10" --batch-size 32 --device "cuda" --source "torchvision" --file-format "npy" --out-path "./features"
 ```

-See `thingsvision show-model -h` and `thingsvision extract-features -h` for a list of all optional arguments.
-The command-line interface generally provides just the basic extraction functionality, but is probably enough for most users.
-If you need more fine-grained control over the extraction itself, use the python package directly.
+See `thingsvision show-model -h` and `thingsvision extract-features -h` for a list of all possible arguments.
+Note that the CLI provides just the basic extraction functionalities but is probably enough for most users that don't want to dive too deep into various models and modules.
+If you need more fine-grained control over the extraction itself, we recommend to use the python package directly and write your own Python script.

-To do this, start by importing all the necessary components and instantiating a thingsvision extractor.
-Here we're using `AlexNet` from the `torchvision` library as the model to extract features from and also load the model to GPU for faster inference:
+To do this start by importing all the necessary components and instantiating a `thingsvision` extractor.
+Here we're using `AlexNet` from the `torchvision` library as the model to extract features from and also load the model to GPU for faster inference,

 ```python
 import torch